-Stock assessments have been conducted on vermilion snapper, gag, black sea bass, snowy grouper, golden tilefish, and red snapper using the best available data available.
-Status determinations for these species were derived from the SEDAR process, which involves a series of three workshops designed to ensure each stock assessment reflects the best available scientific information.
+A stock assessment has been conducted for red snapper using the best available data available.
+Status determinations for red snapper were derived from the SEDAR process, which involves a series of three workshops designed to ensure each stock assessment reflects the best available scientific information.
 The findings and conclusions of each SEDAR workshop are documented in a series of reports, which are ultimately reviewed and discussed by the Council and their SSC.
-SEDAR participants, the Council advisory committees, the Council, and NMFS staff reviewed and considered any concerns about the adequacy of the data.
-Section 4.10 lists data needs that resulted from these assessments.
-The Council's SSC determined that the assessments were based on the best available data.
+SEDAR participants, the Council advisory committees, the Council, and NOAA Fisheries Service staff reviewed and considered any concerns about the adequacy of the data.
+Section 4.10 lists data needs that resulted from the most recent snapper grouper assessments.
+The Council's SSC determined that the red snapper assessment is based on the best available data.

-The Council's Snapper Grouper Committee acknowledged, while stock assessment findings are uncertain, there is no reason to assume such uncertainty leads to unrealistically optimistic conclusions about stock status.
+The Council's Snapper Grouper Committee acknowledged, while stock assessment findings can be associated with different degrees of uncertainty, there is no reason to assume such uncertainty leads to unrealistically optimistic conclusions about stock status.
 Rather, the stocks could be in worse shape than indicated by the stock assessment.
 Uncertainty due to unavailable or incomplete information should not be used as a reason to avoid taking action.
 Therefore, there are reasonable foreseeable significant adverse effects of not taking action to end overfishing.
 Failure to take action could result in a worsening of stock status, persistent foregone economic benefits, and more severe corrective actions to end overfishing in the future.